Loschia/kali_on_debian/README.md

 ## 🚀 Overview

-`kali_on_debian` is a command-line tool that allows you to install Kali Linux hacking tools **selectively** on any Debian-based distribution (Debian, Ubuntu, Pop!_OS, etc.), **without replacing your desktop environment or altering your core system**.
+`kali_on_debian` is a command-line tool that allows you to install Kali Linux hacking tools **selectively** on any Debian-based distribution (Debian, Ubuntu, etc.), **without replacing your desktop environment or altering your core system**.

 It provides an **interactive terminal UI** that helps you choose what to install, where to install it from (APT, Flatpak, or Kali’s official repositories), and manages everything for you with minimal risk.

 You can use the latest compiled version directly (`kali_on_debian.sh`) or run the Dart source code yourself.

+**Note:**
+Some packages appear in multiple groups, similar to how Kali Linux repositories are structured.
+Certain groups may seem small because they include other subgroups within them (for example, `kali-tools-wireless` contains `kali-tools-802-11`, `kali-tools-bluetooth`, `kali-tools-rfid`, and `kali-tools-sdr`).
+In such cases, I decided not to include the nested subgroups separately.
+Therefore, groups like wireless do not list their contained subgroups such as 802.11, bluetooth, and others.

 ---